 Duckweed (Lemna sp most likely Lemna minor) is a free floating plant, it is one of the smallest flowering plants in the world.
-I have grown this continuously and moved it with me for the past 20 years and have never actually seen the flowers.
+I have grown this continuously and moved it with me for the past 20 or so years and have never actually seen the flowers.
 It grows very fast and reproduces mostly by division.
 Can be used to efficiently clean water, as animal food, in aquariums, and can be eaten raw by people if you are certain there are no water snails.
-It has a mild taste, good levels of many important nutrients and is high in protein $3 for a scoop.
+It has a mild taste, good levels of many important nutrients and is high in protein $3 for a scoop

 Organic Heirloom Vegetable Seeds - mostly not perennial but certainly worth growing these

 Immali Corn (Zea mays) an early release of a beautiful and delicious coloured super sweet corn.
 I have created this amazing variety myself, the colours are not changed during cooking (we ate the cob in the photo).
 Produces 2 to 6 cobs of coloured sweet corn per plant.
 This is high in anthocyanin, antioxidants and vitamins, why grow yellow corn when this is prettier, tastier and better for you!
 Corn will cross pollinate with other varieties of corn so you may have some yellow seeds if someone is growing yellow corn near by $4.00 per packet of about 20 seeds